wp-plugins/leaguemanager/readme.txt

 1. Unzip the zip-file and upload the content to your Wordpress Plugin directory.
 2. Activiate the plugin via the admin plugin page.
 3. Go to Manage -> League to add and manage leagues
+4. Add a league and check out the settings page

 == Frequently Asked Questions ==
 **How can I display the widget statically**